 It doesn’t matter how well optimized your website is.
 If it’s hosted on an overcrowded server that’s not configured for optimal speed, your site will still load slowly.

 Shared servers at a2Hosting are up to 20x faster than competing web hosting providers including Bluehost and SiteGround.

-After moving my own WordPress website from SiteGround (a host already optimized for speed) to a2Hosting for reasons that I explain in this article, my site is even faster.
+After moving my own WordPress website from SiteGround (a host already optimized for speed) to a2Hosting, my site loads 2.1 seconds faster as seen in the screenshots below.

 On SiteGround it loaded in 3.3 seconds:

 If you want a web host that’s fast and affordable, with top-notch customer support, I can highly recommend a2 Hosting.
 And they do free website migrations.